n3tl0kr/IBM-QRadar/logsources/mcafee_ePolicyOrchestrator_syslog.md

 **You’re all set!**
 This configuration enables secure, TLS-encrypted syslog event forwarding from McAfee ePO to QRadar, ensuring both reliability and compliance.

-If you need further customization or have more images to include, let me know!